Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 32 hits with five doubles, nine home runs and 15 walks.
-He has driven in 36 runs with two stolen bases.
+- Adolis Garcia has 32 hits with five doubles, nine home runs, 15 walks and 36 RBI.
+He's also stolen two bases.

 Garcia Recent Games